 I have been regularly active in the Kentucky Association of Counties and the Kentucky Magistrates & Commissioners Association.
 I have completed or exceeded continuing education goals for each of my years as Magistrate and pledge to continue to do so in the future.
 I have found these sessions highly informative and helpful in my efforts to better serve my constituents.

-How will I have time to serve?
-I will make the time.
-When you call, your concerns will become my concerns.
-I pledge to listen to your needs.
-I feel very strongly the call to be your representative on Shelby County Fiscal Court.
-I am asking for your support and your vote on November 6 as Magistrate for District 1 in Shelby County.
+How did I find the time to serve?
+I made the time.
+When you called, your concerns became my concerns.
+I will continue to do so.
+I pledge to continue to listen to your concerns when you call, I pledge to continue to return your telephone calls promptly, and I pledge to continue to do my utmost to answer your questions and concerns or get you to the appropriate entity or person who can address those questions and concerns.
+I still feel very strongly the call to be your representative on Shelby County Fiscal Court, and I am, once again, asking for your vote on Tuesday, November 8, 2022 as Magistrate for District No. 1 in Shelby County.